Marnus Labuschagne: Tours of India and South Africa 2019–20

 In December 2019, Labuschagne was named in Australia's ODI squad for their 2020 tour of India.
 He made his ODI debut on 14 January; Australia won the match by ten wickets with Labuschagne not batting or bowling in the game.
 He played the remaining two ODIs of the series, scoring a maiden ODI half-century in the third match.

 After being retained in the Australian squad for their tour of South Africa, he scored his first ODI century in March, making 108 runs at Potchefstroom, close to his hometown.
 In April 2020, Cricket Australia awarded Labuschagne with a central contract ahead of the 2020–21 season.
 On 16 July 2020, Labuschagne was named in a 26-man preliminary squad of players to begin training ahead of a possible tour to England following the COVID-19 pandemic.
 On 14 August 2020, Cricket Australia confirmed that the fixtures would be taking place, with Labuschagne included in the touring party.

 New Zealand in Australia 2020

 New Zealand returned to Australia after the Test series, with games scheduled to be held on the 13th, 15th and 20 March 2020.
 The first match was won by Australia, with a winning margin of 71 runs as Labuschagne made 56.
 However, due to the COVID-19 pandemic, the 2nd and 3rd matches were cancelled without a ball being bowled due to travel restrictions.

 In February 2022, Labuschagne was named in Australia's Twenty20 International (T20I) squad for their one-off match against Pakistan.
 He made his T20I debut on 5 April 2022, for Australia against Pakistan.

+Ashes in England 2023

+Labuschagne scored 328 runs at 32.8 with a century in the 4th Test.
+This was just his second century scored outside of Australia.

+2023 Cricket World Cup

+He was selected in Australia's squad for the 2023 World Cup.
+He scored a match-winning half century in the World Cup Final against India to take his team home.

+India in Australia 2024–25

+Ahead of the first test of the series, there was a lot of speculation about the form of Labuschagne.
+This intensified following his performance where was batted poorly in both innings.
+To make matters worse, Labuschagne was also criticized for his bowling.

-Test Records
+Test records

-In December 2022, on West Indies tour of Australia, Labuschagne achieved the 3000-run landmark and became the joint second-fastest batter to achieve this feat.
-He took 51 innings to accomplished the landmark, equalling with West Indies's batter Everton Weekes.
+In December 2022, on West Indies tour of Australia, Labuschagne achieved the 3000 run landmark, and became the joint second-fastest batter to achieve this feat.
+He took 51 innings to accomplish the landmark, equalling West Indies' batter Everton Weekes.